 "It is clear that I was a bit scared.
 That is why I got out of my car to know how he was doing.
 I think that he will now have a headache and I believe that he will test tomorrow.
 However, he could be here in the next following days".

-The Williams driver then takes the opportunity to emphasize how the Variante della Roggia was already under investigation:
+The Williams driver takes the opportunity to emphasize how the Variante della Roggia chicane was already under investigation beforehand:

 "We put forward some criticisms about the second chicane.
 I expect that there will be some alterations after Charlie Whiting’s inspection".

-Giancarlo Fisichella did not see the incident.
-A couple of second later, the Italian went through Variante della Roggia:
+Giancarlo Fisichella did not see the incident, since he went through Variante della Roggia a couple of seconds after the incident:

 "I was distressed.
 Strange thoughts were going through my mind.
 I saw a car against the wall.
+I feared the worst.
 It was inevitable to be worried.
 Completing the lap, I asked news about Schumacher’s incident.
-Someone then told that he was walking and I calmed down".
+When I got to the pits, the mechanics still did not know anything.
+Luckily he was all right.
+Someone in fact told me that he was walking and I calmed down".

 "Yes, when he came back from the medical centre.
 It seemed to me that he was limping.
 I think that he was in shock given that he decided to go back home and to not continue the test.
 I did talk to him but when you have a high-speed crash, something remains inside you.
-Monza is a very quick track and it is terrifying when you go off track at 330 km/h".
+Monza is a very quick track and it is terrifying when you go off track at 300k/h an hour".

 "It was really bad: 50 metres before Ascari, I heard the car suddenly accelerating.
 I braked but the rear was wagging.
 I then lifted off the pedal without losing control of the car despite continuing to zig-zag.
 I then went onto the escape route, by cutting the chicane.
 The car started to fly before landing back on track.
 At that point, I looked in the mirrors and I noticed that the rear wing was gone".

-Eddie Irvine is on the same wave length, with a premise:
+Ralf and Eddie Irvine are on the same wave length:

 "I do not like Monza, it is a boring track with long straights where it is impossible to overtake. it is one of the most dangerous tracks due to the high speeds, together with Hockenheim".

-"Mine and Michael’s incident can happen when you run on track where high aerodynamic load is needed.
+"Mine and Michael’s incidents can happen when you run on track where high aerodynamic load is needed.
 The cars thus need to be lightened up in order to go faster in the straights".

 The same goes for Barrichello: